dib-lab/genome-grist/doc/quickstart.md

 python -m pip install genome-grist
 ```

-Note: genome-grist should run in Python 3.7 onwards; we haven't tested it extensively in Python 3.10 yet (as of Jan 2022).
+Note: genome-grist should run in Python 3.8 onwards (as of Sep 2022).

 ## Running genome-grist

-We currently recommend running genome-grist in its own directory, for several reasons; in particular, genome-grist uses snakemake and conda to install software under the working directory, and it's nice to have all the outputs be isolated.
+We currently recommend running genome-grist in its own directory, for
+several reasons; in particular, genome-grist uses snakemake and conda
+to install software under the working directory, and it's nice to have
+all of files be shared.

-Within the current working directory, genome-grist will create a `genbank_cache/` subdir, and any `outputs.NAME` subdirectories requested by the configuration.
-We recommend always running genome-grist in this directory and naming the output directories after the different projects using genome-grist.
+Within the current working directory, genome-grist will create a
+`genbank_cache/` subdir, and any `outputs.NAME/` subdirectories
+requested by the configuration.
+We recommend always running
+genome-grist in this directory and naming the output directories after
+the different projects using genome-grist.

 So, create a subdirectory and change into it:
 ```shell